Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Since March 2024, people in England and Northern Ireland living with type 2 diabetes can be offered Mounjaro if they are unable to access Ozempic, Trulicity or other GLP-1 medications.
 Recently, this also became available in Scotland.

-There is still concern that off-label prescribing of GLP-1s will worsen the shortages and the Department for Health and Social Care and NHS England says that all these medications should not be prescribed off-licence.
+There is still concern that off-label prescribing of GLP-1s could worsen the shortages and the Department for Health and Social Care and NHS England says that all these medications should not be prescribed off-licence.

 In June 2024, the World Health Organisation (WHO) issued a warning over fake versions of semaglutide which have been identified in the UK.
 The WHO has advised that semaglutide treatment should only come through a healthcare professional, and that semaglutide should not be bought online.